nobremarcos95/battleship/README.md

 # navalBattle
-The naval battle game made in C.
+The battleship game made in C.